 While I’m a sucker for a banging Corned Beef and Cabbage recipe, I have to admit that it’s not Irish.
 Well, it’s Irish-American.
 However, if you ask someone from County Cavan how often they eat it, they’ll probably reply with a blank stare.
 For a traditional Irish meal, let’s make something they actually eat in abundance: Fish and Chips, frequently referred by the Irish as “One and One”.
 Back in the late nineties, I went to Ireland to study their epicurean techniques.
-Since Ireland isn’t known as a world leader in cuisine, I didn’t pick up much in the way of fine dining.
 I did, however, learn how to make a mean fish and chips.

 Fish and chips are to Irish public houses, or pubs, as chicken wings are to bars in the States.
 Irishmen (or women) have a favorite pub they patronize which serves the “best fish and chips this side of the Shannon”.
 Served with a side of mushy peas, which we’re not doing here, the meal is usually served with an accompanying pint of their preferred brew.

 So, let’s get authentic and celebrate St. Patrick’s as the Irish do.

 What type of Fish is needed for Fish and Chips?

 Because times are a-changin’ in Ireland, you may find that different places use different types of fish to make this dish.
 I believe that fresh cod is the only fish that should be used in the making of fish and chips.
 Cod is meaty, succulent, and easy to prepare, after all.
 It’s a fish that takes well to deep-frying, which we’re going to do here.
 Because of it’s overabundance, you can find it easily in most grocery stores.
 Even frozen, cod is the best choice for fish and chips.